 the neverending story

 The girl spent almost every weekday with her mom from then on.
-They would drive one town over and stay in another family's home as her mom babysat and she made one of her first real friends.
+They would drive one town over to another family's home as her mom babysat and she made one of her first real friends.
 The girl's name was Katie and they were inseparable, probably because Danielle was a bossy little one and insisted upon it.
 At first they played only with each other but then the time for preschool came and three days a week they went their separate ways.
 To make up for it though, their moms signed them up for dance class together.

-The next day at work I was greeted by Ottoman-inspired fare again.
+The next day at work, I was greeted by Ottoman-inspired fare again.
 The office, you see, was having their annual holiday party lunch and had ordered platters from that same Beyoglu.
-It was delicious and my plate looked very similar to the one I'd had the night before.
-Lamb and minced beef may be popular in many dishes, but believe it or not, many a times vegetable platters are the star of midday meals.
+It was delicious.
+Lamb and minced beef may be popular, but believe it or not, vegetable platters are often the star of midday meals.
+Afterwards, we enjoyed a much more American dessert; the same cupcakes my beloved ex-coworker, Shirley, had bought for me on my last day at Quirky.
+I probably had a dozen by the time I left that evening.

 I'll have you know that I haven't craved sugar since then.
 I'll also admit that I, once again, ate a Turkish veggie mezze the following day.
 Yes, that would be my third in three days.
 Between the leftovers from my restaurant meal and from the overestimated order at work, I had no choice.
 Thank God for that!
 I guess some things--like good food and great friends--don't really ever change.